 Winspit Caves is worth the challenging walk from Worth Matravers car park.
 This walk is not recommended with a buggy due to the steep hill but once you are at the old quarry you’ll be treated to magnificent rock formations and eerie caves.

 Pamphill Dairy in Wimborne has a big field for the kids to run around and a play area.
-There is also a fantastic café and farm shop selling local produce.
+There is also a fantastic café, ice cream parlour and farm shop selling local produce.

-On a nice day the kids will be more than happy if you meet friends at a Pub with a Play Area.
+On a nice day you could plan to meet friends for a play date at a Pub with a Play Area.

-The Plaza Cinema in Dorchester is small with an old fashioned feel but tickets are very cheap and a great activity especially if it’s raining.
+The Plaza Cinema in Dorchester is small with an old fashioned feel but tickets are very affordable and a it's a great activity, especially if it’s raining.